wardm4/gradhack/README.md

 ## Note to pre-alpha testers:

 Experiment at your own risk.
-This is only about halfway to the first alpha release.
+This is still pre-alpha release.
 If you find clear bugs that you think I might not know about, I would be ever grateful if you told me.
+The game has not been balanced at all!

 Known bugs:

-* Diagonal attack is broken
+* Some item messages get lost